-An Old Fashioned Education is a great website for finding free homeschooling resources.
-This website offers public domain works which give parents traditional textbooks and living books.
+An Old Fashioned Education is an excellent website for finding free homeschooling resources.
+This website offers public domain works that give parents traditional textbooks and living books.

-An advantage of using these older texts is that they have higher expectations for students compared to modern texts.
+An advantage of using these older texts is that they have higher expectations than modern texts.
 They are also not as politically correct.
 Many also have a biblical worldview.
 If these sound like attributes you like in a program, check out An Old Fashioned Education.

-As parents can borrow required texts from the library, the program is very affordable (currently $90 for the whole program).
-There are also a couple of extras you can get such as lesson plans and a game to play for added curriculum clarity.
+As parents can borrow required texts from the library, the program is affordable (currently $90 for the whole program).
+You can also get a couple of extras, such as lesson plans and a game to play for added curriculum clarity.
 However, these aren’t mandatory.

 This program is similar to KONOS in that it is a Christain, unit-study curriculum.

 Charlotte Mason College is an accredited distance education provider (online school) in Australia.
 It provides Christian Charlotte Mason homeschooling curriculum to its prep to Year 10 students.

 The College also hosts on-campus students in Queensland, Australia.